 Also of interest is that Fayetteville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 18.59% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Fayetteville telecommute to their jobs.
+Overall, about 18.59% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Fayetteville in 2022 was $60,992, which is wealthy relative to New York and the nation.
 This equates to an annual income of $243,968 for a family of four.